Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Simulated multi-tracer observations

-The parameter $\rho$ (where $-1<\rho < 1$) is the correlation coefficient, and scales how the scatter in the two tracers relates for a given halo.
+The parameter $\rho$ (where $-1<\rho < 1$) is the correlation coefficient, and it scales how the scatter in the two tracers relates for a given halo.

-For the example case we are exploring -- a stack on a CO LIM map using a Ly$\alpha$ catalogue -- an empirically-motivated choice of $\rho$ is difficult owing to the lack of available simultaneous observations of CO and Ly$\alpha$ in galaxies (especially at higher redshifts).
-For the purposes of this work, we look at the relationship between CO and Ly$\alpha$ via galaxy metallicity. \cite{davis2023_HETDEXstack} found the LAEs catalogued by HETDEX to be primarily comprised of galaxies with young, metal-poor stellar populations ($\mathrm{Z} \sim 0.2-0.3\ \mathrm{Z_\odot}$).
+For the example case we are exploring (a stack on a CO LIM map using a Ly$\alpha$ catalogue) an empirically motivated choice of $\rho$ is difficult due to the lack of available simultaneous observations of CO and Ly$\alpha$ in galaxies (especially at higher redshifts).
+For the purposes of this work, we looked at the relationship between CO and Ly$\alpha$ via galaxy metallicity. \cite{davis2023_HETDEXstack} found the LAEs catalogued by HETDEX to be primarily composed of galaxies with young metal-poor stellar populations ($\mathrm{Z} \sim 0.2-0.3\ \mathrm{Z_\odot}$).
 This agrees with other surveys of (especially lower-luminosity) LAEs \citep[e.g.][]{sobral2018_laes, matthee2021_xshooterlaes}.
 CO emission, however, is typically suppressed in actively star-forming low-metallicity galaxies \citep{bolatto13_cotoh2}.
 We can thus expect at least a slight anti-correlation between emission in the two lines on an individual galaxy level, no matter how their overall populations correlate with DM halo mass.
-With this as justification, we default to a value of $\rho = -0.5$ for the purposes of this paper.
+With this as justification, we defaulted to a value of $\rho = -0.5$ for the purposes of this paper.
 We note that, particularly for our default CO and Ly$\alpha$ configuration, this choice does not significantly affect our results -- we explore the effects of varying $\rho$ in \S\ref{sec:simresults:astrophysics:rho}.

-\subsection{Simulated Intensity Map}
+\subsection{Simulated intensity map}

-We then generate a synthetic line-intensity map, basing the simulated experimental parameters for this map on COMAP.
-We first simulate astrophysical sources of spectral line broadening by calculating a velocity to be associated with each halo.
-We use one of three methods: \begin{enumerate} \item The relationship between peak halo mass (essentially identical to the halo mass at these redshifts) and \vmp\ provided by \cite{behroozi2019_universemachine} in their \textsc{UniverseMachine} framework,
+We then generated a synthetic line intensity map, basing the simulated experimental parameters for this map on COMAP.
+We first simulated astrophysical sources of spectral line broadening by calculating a velocity to be associated with each halo.
+We used one of three methods: \begin{enumerate} \item The relationship between peak halo mass (essentially identical to the halo mass at these redshifts) and \vmp\ provided by \cite{behroozi2019_universemachine} in their UM framework,

 where $a$ is the scale factor at redshift $z$ and